-In addition to the general requirements for baccalaureate degrees of the college, candidates for the B.S. degree must complete the group requirements as follows:
+In addition to the general requirements for baccalaureate degrees of the university, candidates for the B.S. degree must complete the group requirements as follows.
+Students may elect to follow the requirements currently in effect or the requirements that were in effect when they matriculated.